*This post has been revised from the original article dated 6/10/2011.

 Is this a “man thing”?
 Stuffing a can of beer in a chicken and grilling it?

-Since I suddenly one day discovered a true love for the grill, I want to put anything and everything on it.
-I don’t know what it is but I just love it -maybe it’s because it takes place outside and it’s a very summery thing.
+Since I suddenly one day discovered a true love for the grill, and OMG smoking, I want to smoke the shit out of anything and everything.
+I don’t know what it is but I just love it -maybe it’s because it takes place outside and it’s a very summery thing, it’s a slow process, and I love the results after a long smoke.
 And I’m a very summery girl.

 In a small bowl, combine the olive oil and all seasonings.
 You will have to use your hands for this – rub the mixture all over the chicken, getting under the skin as much as you can.
 Use it all!